JohnElysian/evejs/LEGAL.md

 This repository is intended to contain source code and local tooling only.

-It must & does not contain any of the follow:
+It must & does not contain any of the following:

 - EVE Online client files.
 - CCP/Fenris static data exports.